Searchbreed

 Rat Terriers need minimal grooming — weekly brushing and occasional baths are enough.
 Their short coat is low-maintenance day-to-day.

-American farm terrier. ~400-700 kcal/day.
+American farm terrier.
+Calorie needs vary with size variety, age, neuter status, and activity.
 Remarkably healthy and long-lived breed.
 Key nutrients to look for: dental support, high-quality protein.

 Rat Terriers are generally suitable for first-time owners with basic commitment.
 They're friendly, lovable, inquisitive.
 Plan for consistent training from day one.